Saudi investors sent reeling after king shuts telecoms start-up

 The founding shareholders were to pay 650 million riyals of this fee, with the other 350 million riyals to be raised through an initial public share offer and a 5 percent stake sale to the state pension fund.

-SITC concluded its IPO and listed in June 2011, despite still not receiving its telecoms operating licence and recorded no revenue that year or in 2012, Thomson Reuters data shows.
+SITC concluded its IPO and listed in June 2011, despite still not receiving its telecoms operating license and recorded no revenue that year or in 2012, Thomson Reuters data shows.

 However, the company's shares were suspended after the founding shareholders withdrew 260 million riyals of the IPO proceeds, with trading resuming after this money was returned.

 In the IPO prospectus the founding shareholders committed to provide an additional 2.7 billion riyals to fund the company's operations.
-This was to be paid in four instalments after the company had received its telecom licence.
+This was to be paid in four installments after the company had received its telecom license.

 Alnaseri said the firm would fight on.
-"The company believes it should receive the licence, and it will take all possible legal measures towards (achieving) this," he said.
+"The company believes it should receive the license, and it will take all possible legal measures towards (achieving) this," he said.